 “An ulcer is a chronic wound,” Dr. Bruyn said.
 “If you wore a new pair of pumps and went out dancing and got a blister on your heel, that’s not an ulcer.
 An ulcer is a chronic wound that stays open.”

 The goal of treatment is closing your wound as quickly as possible, since prolonged healing time increases your risk of infection, hospitalization, amputation and death.

 Typically, with diabetics, ulcerations develop in areas where calluses or corns form., including places of bony prominence where you’re bearing excess weight due to:

 - Loss of fat padding on your foot

 - Areas where your shoe rubs your foot

-Neuropathy is a potentially dangerous condition: The nerves in your feet that should send you pain signals aren’t functioning properly.
+Neuropathy is a potentially dangerous condition because the nerves in your feet that should send you pain signals aren’t functioning properly.

-Treatment for your foot ulcers depends on these factors:
+Treatment for your foot ulcer depends on these factors: